 Because the bone is receding, the dentures no longer have a stable surface on which to rest, and they become even more unstable.
 In as few as ten or twenty years, this process can make it so difficult to wear the dentures that people find it difficult to eat, which impairs their health.

 Loss of Chewing Efficiency

 Even the best fitting removable dentures reduce chewing efficiency by at least 50 percent.
 The reason is that they move around.
 Unlike your natural teeth, which are anchored by roots, dentures have no support structure.
 The uppers are held in place by suction.
 But you have to train your tongue and cheeks to hold the lowers onto your gums and jawbone.
 In addition to interfering with your ability to chew, many people find this hard to adjust to.

 The upper denture covers your entire palate.
 Because there are taste sensors in your palate, this interferes with the enjoyment of your food.
 And most people find it more difficult to articulate words with the palate covered.

 Because complete dentures float in your mouth without any anchor, they can shift and fall out.
 Because of this, many people lose a great deal of self-confidence.

 There Is a Solution

 The problems with complete dentures can be addressed and prevented.
 Dental implants can replace all of your teeth, or they can be used to anchor a set of full dentures.
 There are many options available.
-Click here to find out more about dental implants.
-Or read more on our implant overdentures page.
-And if you’re wondering about how you can have implant-supported dentures on a budget, read our affordable dental implants page.
+Click here to find out more about implant overdentures.

-Drs.
-Murphree and Reed can help you find the solution that best suits your unique situation.
+Dr. Murphree can help you find the solution that best suits your unique situation.
 Call our office or fill out our online request an appointment page.
 And if you’d like to come in for a brief complimentary consultation to meet our doctors and staff first, just let us know.